rgap/rgap-dbms-course/07_mongodb/4_commands/3_shell_basics.md

 ## 📌 Notes on Behavior

-- If you use `use <dbName>` on a non-existent database, it will be created **only when data is inserted**.
-- Mongo Shell uses **JavaScript syntax**, so you can declare variables, loops, and functions like a typical JS environment.
+Mongo Shell uses **JavaScript syntax**, so you can declare variables, loops, and functions like a typical JS environment.

 Example: